pippinbarr/combat-at-the-movies/process/process-journal.md

 So I mean, that's ten.
 I'm almost certain it would be possible to do ten more with more thought, this was largely a list derived from some obvious choices and the BFI 100 list.

 So I suppose next is to implement the basic concept of a tank.

+# Graphics; speech (Friday, 8 May 2020, 16:07PM)

+## Graphics

+Have now put together the world's simplest version of a tank moving around with keyboard controls.
+By no means a difficult thing, but interesting because of the ways in which Phaser's default toolset/nature is kind of inappropriate to the replication of the Atari game.
+Most obviously the framerate allows for very smooth movement and rotation of a tank sprite, which completely mismatches the original game, which is characteristically jerky.
+Further, antialiasing and high resolutions mess with the original graphical style, so that had to be turned off.

+Current problem is that with antialiasing off, the tank still doesn't rotate in the same way as the Atari tank.
+This is presumably because either a) the rotation algorithm doesn't match, or b) the Atari version actually uses custom sprites for each rotational position.
+If I had to take a guess, I might say it's the latter.
+In which case I'll need to mimic that myself if I want to pursue making something that genuinely looks like the Atari version.

+This is all kind of important because I'm (at least for now) trying to make the game in the "proper" (very low) resolution.
+There's not much room for error here because it's so obvious if a pixel is out of place.
+This also has huge implications for what I may or may not be able to communicate in the games themselves.
+Movement and shooting are both very expressive, but with such a small resolution, the complexity of things I can show might be very low.
+I'm most concerned about text for the moment, as at least a couple of the games might require that.

+## Speech

+ALTHOUGH, perhaps I could look into some super degraded-sounding audio of a voice instead?
+I mean, that's not really something the Atari could do though is it?
+I'll have to consider that.
+Well I just did a little research and it sounds like the Atari 2600 _could_ do some version of voice stuff!
+Here's a [discussion of that on Atari Age](https://atariage.com/forums/topic/46941-speech-synthesis-on-vcs/).
+There's this ROM hack called [Berzerk Voice Enhanced](https://atariage.com/hack_page.php?SystemID=2600&SoftwareHackID=171), which I'm going to assume stays true to the Atari's sound capacity, given the nature of these people.
+Apparently the game QuadRun was also one that had voice, just announcing the title.

+Having listened to the voice: hyper distorted is the main character.
+Maybe I could work out how to filter a voice/my voice in Audacity to a point where it sounds enough like this?
+For Rosebud, You Talkin' To Me?
+Like Tears in Rain.